gajdulj/disaster_response/README.md

 # Disaster Response Pipeline Project

-## Summary:
+* <b>Summary</b>:
-I have analysed the disaster data from <a href="https://www.figure-eight.com/">Figure Eight</a> and built a multi-label classifier model for an API that classifies disaster messages.
+I have analysed the disaster data from <a href="https://www.figure-eight.com/">Figure Eight</a> and built a Random Forest model for an API that classifies disaster messages across 36 categories.
 The model performs relatively well- <b>avg weighted f1-score:0.94</b>.

 * <b>Purpose</b>: gain experience in writing Data Engineering Pipelines, Machine Learning Pipelines and web development with Flask.

-* <b>Task</b>: Create a multiclass classifier predicting the emergency categories that a message may belong to.
+* <b>Task</b>: Create a multiclass model predicting the emergency categories that a message may belong to.

 ## Project Components: